marco-brandizi/knetminer-wiki/New-QTLNetMiner-Network-Viewer.md

 The new pre-release version of the Network Viewer for **QTLNetMiner**, which uses cytoscapeJS instead of JAVA for  visualizing the network graphs can be tested **[here](https://ondex.rothamsted.ac.uk/QTLNetMinerMaize)**.

-The new version improves on the performance and rendering capabilities of the existing Java-based Network Viewer.
+1. Search using any query terms (Use ? for example queries)
+2. Scroll down to the results (Gene View) and use check boxes to select one or more genes (do not click on a gene, since this opens the old network viewer)

-In QTLNetMiner, when users search using some query terms they are shown a table under _Gene View_ displaying the search results.
-Now, when users select one or more targets from the table (using their checkboxes), they have the option of either using the old Java version (using the “_Show Network_” button) or the new version (using the “_New Network Viewer_” button) to view the network.
-The first button launches the old Java-based embedded Network Viewer.
-When the second button is clicked, the new Network Viewer opens in a new _pop-up_ window (_users might need to allow pop-ups_).
+3. Click on the “_New Network Viewer_” button underneath of the table which will open the new Network Viewer in a new _pop-up_ window (_users might need to allow pop-ups_).

-**Note:** Users can also use existing _sample queries_ (as shown below) to search the knowledge network with example queries.
+_Note: If both buttons are not visible, users should empty the cache in their web browser and reload the QTLNetMiner webpage._

+**Search...**

 ![Using Sample Queries](https://ondex.rothamsted.ac.uk/QTLNetMiner/New_Network_1.png)

-### New Network Viewer button in Gene View
-After searching in QTLNetMiner using some query terms, the _Gene View_ table will be displayed with _two_ buttons underneath it (as shown below).
-**Note:** If both buttons are not visible, users should **_empty the cache_** in their web browser and reload the QTLNetMiner webpage.
+**Select genes...**

 ![Both Network Viewer Buttons](https://ondex.rothamsted.ac.uk/QTLNetMiner/New_Network_2.png)

-### New Network Viewer window
-Pressing the second button (the “_New Network Viewer_” button) launches the new Network Viewer in a new window, as shown below:
+**Open new Network Viewer...**

 ![New Network Viewer](https://ondex.rothamsted.ac.uk/QTLNetMiner/NewNetworkViewer.png)

 ### Features
+The new version improves on the performance and rendering capabilities of the existing Java-based Network Viewer.
 Some of its features are detailed below to help users get familiarised with it:

 * **Concepts** (nodes) are displayed using different symbols and colours like in the Java version (detailed in the Legend below the graph). **Relations** (edges) too use various colours depending on the type of concept, as in the old Java version.